StanleyChan00/Cybersecurity-Learning-Journey/TryHackMe/Pre-Security/Module-2.md

 `11111111.11111111.11111111.10000000` - Subnet Mask: `255.255.255.128`

 By doing this, the network was effectively cut in half.
 It went from one network with 256 devices to two networks with 128 devices each.
+All the devices with an IP address of:

+`192.168.1.0/25 through `192.168.1.127/25` are now in the first subnet, say the accounting department.
+While the IP addresses of: `192.168.1.128/25` through `192.168.1.255/25` are in the second subnet, say the HR department.

+Thus the network has successfully been divded and grouped up into 2 subnets.
+If we want to divide it up into more subnets, we do the same thing and "borrow" another bit from the subnet mask(now /26).
+Which would now make for 4 subnets. /27 would be 8 subnets and so on.

+Lastly just broadcast and default gateway/ talk about how practically subnetting is used and security importance and lastly finish lesson with ARP and DHCP

 ## OSI Model